 Small cells drive network rollout in numerous indoor and outdoor environments, and will in the future support not only public networks but dedicated private networks, the IoT and more.
 These networks will often be managed by new players.
 Many will use neutral hosting to ensure multi-operator connectivity.
 We are working to help our industry avoid the risks and gain the rewards of these new approaches.

 Our 5G nFAPI specifications build on this.
 They enable interoperability to the next generation of networks.
+And our latest work around 5G NR FR1 Reference Designs aims to deliver greater flexibility and scalability of small cells in the 5G era.

 This paper aims to provide a consensus view and concise definition of the types of 5G small cells being rolled out now and in the near future.
 It also aims to define the key characteristics of the different types of commercially viable 5G small cell RAN products that will be available over the next five years.
 It takes account of 3GPP and O-RAN Alliance 5G disaggregated open RAN specifications – work that covers macrocells but also includes microcells and picocells.Learn more